2210314959/WebSheets/README.md

 # WebSheets
-A simple Lowdefy based site generator that uses Google-Sheets as a backend!
+A simple Lowdefy based site generator that uses CMS/Google-Sheets as a backend!

 Lowdefy is an amazing Lowcode framework that allows us to write websites with mere YAML!
 More about that -> https://lowdefy.com